alebermudez-MGP/sops-bds/dag-01-quote-request.md

 > 🚫 **Special characters:** Never use accented characters or tildes in any Salesforce field.

 > 🚫 **Lumpsum payments:** Not available.
 The closest alternative is a one-month term with two bi-weekly payments.

+> 📝 **Document verification:** Any time a document is received (contract, bank statement, license), review it and extract the relevant details — update the merchant's name in Salesforce to match if needed — see [05 — Quick Reference, Section 8](./dag-05-quick-reference#section-8--document-verification).

 > 💰 **Deals under $5,000 (single creditor, Funding Metrics/Lendini/QuickFix Micro Advance):** quote goes directly to the sales agent.
 Minimum enrolled debt lowered to $2,500.
 Keep terms within 4–5 months; up to 7 months with Management approval.